wkd48632/wkd48632/Zen.md

 I'll create a huge amount of project.
 I'll make money with it, and there must be someone imitate me soon.
-But I don't worry about.
+But I don't worry about it.
 The grown world will support me.
 ```